Commission members

 Timothy Berube

-A resident of Brandon, Manitoba, Dr. Berube holds an Electrical Technologist diploma from Confederation College, Ontario; a Bachelor of Engineering (Electrical) from Lakehead University, Ontario; a Master of Business Administration (International) from the University of South Australia; and a Master of Science (Leadership) from Capella University, Minnesota, U.S. He also holds multiple non-secular degrees in metaphysics and divinity from the University of Metaphysical Sciences, California, U.S., culminating in a Doctor of Philosophy (Metaphysical Sciences) and a Doctor of Divinity (Spiritual Counselling).
+A resident of Thunder Bay, Ontario, Dr. Berube holds an Electrical Technologist diploma from Confederation College, Ontario; a Bachelor of Engineering (Electrical) from Lakehead University, Ontario; a Master of Business Administration (International) from the University of South Australia; and a Master of Science (Leadership) from Capella University, Minnesota, U.S. He also holds multiple non-secular degrees in metaphysics and divinity from the University of Metaphysical Sciences, California, U.S., culminating in a Doctor of Philosophy (Metaphysical Sciences) and a Doctor of Divinity (Spiritual Counselling).

 Dr. Berube has over 30 years of experience in the areas of global leadership, executive management, governance, business development, operations, sales, marketing, engineering, project management and consulting.
 Included in this profile is a 10-year international portfolio resulting in the creation of 2 multi-million-dollar multinational enterprises.

 Dr. Berube's extensive career has been varied.
-He has held positions with the Canadian Forces Communications Command as Deputy Commanding Officer, Ontario Hydro as a nuclear operator, and with several telecommunications companies in Canada and abroad.
-He currently serves as the President and CEO for Westman Communications Group based in western Manitoba.
+He has held positions with the Canadian Forces Communications Command as Deputy Commanding Officer, with Ontario Hydro as a nuclear operator, and with several telecommunications companies in Canada and abroad.
+He also served as the President and CEO for Westman Communications Group based in western Manitoba.

 Dr. Berube is Métis.
-He has served on multiple for-profit and not-for-profit boards, including: the North West Local Health Integration Network, Digital Engineering Inc., and The Battalion Senate of 18 (Thunder Bay) Service Battalion.
-He currently sits on the board of directors with the Manitoba Cooperative Association.
-He is frequently engaged in community stakeholder meetings and events across a broad spectrum of the Western Manitoba community.
+He has served on multiple for-profit and not-for-profit boards, including the North West Local Health Integration Network, Digital Engineering Inc., Science North and The Battalion Senate of 18 (Thunder Bay) Service Battalion.

 Marcel Lacroix